 Parker Reinecker is a Street/Documentary Photographer and Writer currently based out of Atlanta Georgia.
 He is currently working in Northern Georgia, Northeastern Pennsylvania, and the American Southwest.
 Growing up in coal country, Scranton Pennsylvania, with a bar and a church on every corner, his work touches on the experience and struggle of growing up in the blue-collar United States.
 Drawing inspiration from his own struggles with personal identity, crime and homelessness which can be conceptually suggested within the compositions of heavy highlight and deep shadows.
 Parker's images and series develop symbolic narratives while immersed in his relationship to the broken landscape of “Small Town America” and the conflict of poverty and beliefs, values and traditions, hope within the broken dreams and some touches of humor within it all.

 Parker’s work has been exhibited in various galleries and museums in the United States including the Colorado Photographic Art Center, the Academy Art Museum and the National Center for Civil and Human Rights.
 His work has also been featured in various national and international publications/platforms including Eyeshot Magazine, Dodho Magazine and The Photo Review.
-Parker is currently in his final year of MFA candidacy at Savannah College of Art and Design.
+Parker is an MFA recipient from Savannah College of Art and Design.

 Running from the Sun (New Mexico, 2016- present)